baSSiLL/SharpAvi/using-video-encoders.md

                                     );
 ```

-**Note.** Regardless of an encoder used, SharpAVI always produces an AVI file.
+> :memo: **Note.** Regardless of an encoder used, SharpAVI always produces an AVI file.
 The encoder is only used to compress the stream data, and does not change the format of a video file.

 ## Threading issues